islamMaruf/ip_management_frontend/README.md

 ```
 npm run serve
 ```
-Now to to the url.
+Now go to the url.

 ## Login Credentials